-(a) that State does so with knowledge of the circumstances of the internationally wrongful act; and
+(a) The State does so with knowledge of the circumstances of the internationally wrongful act; and

-(b) the act would be internationally wrongful if committed by that State.
+(b) The act would be internationally wrongful if committed by that State.

-2. An act by a State member of an international organization done in accordance with the rules of the organization does not as such engage the international responsibility of that State under the terms of this draft article.
+2. An act by a State member of an international organization done in accordance with the rules of the organization does not as such engage the international responsibility of that State under the terms of this article.

-Article 60 Coercion of an international organization by a State
+Coercion of an international organization by a State